xiaozhuai/cmake_android_executable_template/README.md

 # cmake_android_executable_template

-This a template project for build executable for android (including normal mode and recovery mode)
+A template project for building executable for android (including normal mode and recovery mode)

 ## Build & Run